PalakAgarwal7/GrubHub/README.md

 Revolutionizing Grubhub with Data 🍔📊 | Crafting interactive dashboards and predictive HTML recommendation models to elevate food delivery experiences. 📈🚀 #GrubhubAnalysis #FoodTechInnovation

 #### 📊 Project Overview
-Objective: Develop a recommendation model for restaurants in NewYork City.
+Objective: Develop a recommendation model for restaurants in New York City.
 Data Source: Scrape data from Grubhub using Python.
 Libraries Used: NumPy, Pandas, Seaborn, Matplotlib.
 Recommendation Model: Predict the preferred price and suggest a suitable location based on cuisine and price.